Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Size

-Tackle boxes range from small ones about the size a lunch box to medium sized models that are a bit bigger than a shoe box right through to large tackle boxes that are about the size of a small suitcase.
+Tackle boxes range from small ones about the size of a lunch box to medium-sized models that are a bit bigger than a shoe box right through to large tackle boxes that are about the size of a small suitcase.u003cbru003eThink about home much room you have in your car or boat before choosing a size.

 Storage

 The other big consideration is how much storage various tackle boxes and tackle bags/tackle backpacks offer.
-And does it have storage compartments or just bulk storage.
+And does it have storage compartments or just bulk storage?
 Are their mesh pockets on the outside of the box or tackle bag?
-How large is each storage compartment and are they big enough for the various crankbaits, jerkbaits and other lures and gear you want to take with you.
+How large is each storage compartment, and are they big enough for the various crankbaits, jerkbaits, and other lures and gear you want to take with you?

 Durability